JesseSteele/CloudAccounts/README.md

 verb.ink Cloud Accounts user details for WordPress.org sites

 Description:
 This is a simple WordPress plugin intended for WordPress Multisite.
-It creates a settings page where superadmins can list usernames for accounts that site admins can view for their reference.
-The plugin provides a simple page where users can view their usernames for other web apps included in their verb.ink subscription, along with instructions, such as for email, and a place for users to keep personal notes.
-It also includes built-in dialogs and superadmin-set new password acknowledgement checkboxes.
+It creates a settings page where superadmins can list usernames for accounts that subscribing site admins can view for their reference.
+The plugin provides a simple page where users/admins can view their usernames for other web apps included in their verb.ink subscription, along with instructions, such as for email, and a place for users to keep personal notes.
+It also includes built-in top admin bar links for logging in to these accounts.

+FYI: This will enter permanent records in the database at two stages because of notifications: The first entry is when the Superadmin enters information a notification will appear and the user will be able to access a different more information on the settings page.
+The second entry when the user acknowledges the notification.
+These changes should be benign, but cannot be reset from WP.

 Installation instructions: